mozilla-services/mozillapulse/test/README.md

 If you use your own RabbitMQ installation, you must use the appropriate options with runtests.py.

-The tests in runtests.py are very basic, just to ensure that the common APIs work properly.
+The tests in runtests.py ensure that the common APIs work properly and that the user permissions listed above actually enforce the security model (arguably the latter should go into the PulseGuardian repository, however).
 Not all consumers and publishers are tested, since they are all derived classes with very few differences.

 Since GenericConsumer.listen() is not intended to exit, we launch it in a separate process (using the multiprocessing module) instead of a thread, since